SEO vs SEM: What's the difference?

 - SEM tactics require you to create valuable landing pages and effective sales funnels, providing content and user journeys that SEO can also utilise.

 When should you use SEO vs SEM

-- For brand new websites, starting to drive visitors with SEM is a great way to introduce your products and services to those may be looking for them but didn’t know you existed.
+- For brand new websites, starting to drive visitors with SEM is a great way to introduce your products and services to those who may be looking for them but don’t know your brand exists.
 That is until now with your shiny new SEM campaigns.
 Establishing a long term SEO strategy will ensure you continue to grow and build your brand authority over time.

 Speak to us about your digital marketing strategies

 If you’re creating content and you want to drive leads or sales from it, you need to be optimising for search with SEO for long-term success and SEM for quick wins and learnings.
 Whether you have an existing website that needs some love, are launching a brand new site, or need ideas on how to take your business growth to the next level – the team at Dilate are ready to help.